$0 Spain Highly Skilled Professional Visa Guide — Quick-Start Checklist

 The result: legitimate slots in cities like Madrid, Barcelona, and Valencia disappear within seconds of becoming available.
 Criminal networks operate bots that harvest these slots and resell them for upwards of €200 per appointment.
 The Spanish government is aware of this and has announced measures including personalized booking codes and additional staffing, but as of mid-2026 those fixes are not fully in place nationwide.

-The direct consequence for you: even though your UGE authorization is valid and you have 30 days from starting Social Security to apply for the TIE, you may spend weeks unable to find an appointment through normal channels.
+The direct consequence for you: even though your UGE authorization is valid and the TIE application is due within one month of entry or when the work authorization becomes effective, as applicable, you may spend weeks unable to find an appointment through normal channels.

 The Two Types of Appointments You May Need